How to Remove a Google Link Penalty

 Now comes the hard part of our Google penalty removal service.
 We go to the source of each bad link we found previously and either:

 What this does is remove any irrelevant associations to your site.
 Even if the contacts never respond, as many emails are fake, this is an essential part of our process.
-Our proactive approach will show Google any removal efforts while instilling trust back into your website.
-We intend to tighten up your site’s backlink profile so a Google Reconsideration Request form will follow.
+Our proactive approach will show Google any removal efforts while instilling trust into your website.
+We intend to tighten up your site’s backlink profile, so a Google Reconsideration Request form will follow.

 Money Links Google Graphic